 Once a student has received approval for a placement organization s/he must also obtain a letter confirming the offer for the summer.

 ILS staff available for advising meetings.

-Preliminary list of vetted placement organizations is made available to Harvard Law School students.
+Preliminary list of pre-approved placement organizations is made available to Harvard Law School students.
 Students may begin to make contact with these and other potential placement organizations in order to explore whether there is a fit between the student’s interests and skills and the organization’s needs.

 First-year students may begin to apply for jobs with placement organizations.
 Chayes Fellowship Program staff and OPIA student advisors will be available for consultations.

 Deadline to apply for HLS Summer Public Interest Funding (which is a prerequisite to participation in the Chayes Fellowship program).
 See the Student Financial Services Office website for details.

 February 1, 2, 3